 Louis’ journey from education to carpentry and now ISG has been quick.
-He credits his experience with outdoor sports and his work with the Vaterstetten Volunteer Fire Brigade, which has taught him about making vital decisions, keeping a cool head in extreme situations, and team spirit.
-All lessons he has transferred over to his career, he is already working on implementing major projects for international tech corporations.
+He credits his experience with outdoor sports and his work with the Vaterstetten Volunteer Fire Brigade, which have taught him about making vital decisions, keeping a cool head in extreme situations, and team spirit.
+All lessons he has transferred over to his career, where he is already working on implementing major projects for international tech corporations.
 Clearly, he enjoys aiming high in all things.

 The town of Vaterstetten, with its grandiose Alpine panorama, is a place of peace and relaxation.
 Louis’ passion for his hometown is clear.
 “Bavaria is just so central in Europe.
 From here you can be at the warm sea in a few hours, or 4000 metres high in the most adverse conditions.
 Especially in Bavaria and Munich, the people are very direct.
 You know immediately where you stand.
 That can be tough but it’s also a good way to work on yourself and your decisions.”
 While many people enjoy the view of the mountains from a platform, Louis is often found standing at the summit in freezing temperatures, racing down the white slopes or shimmying along the rocks at dizzying heights.
 His passion for all mountain sports, including skiing, mountain biking and climbing, started in his early childhood.